awsdocs/iam-user-guide/doc_source/id_credentials_mfa_configure-api-require.md

    }
    ```

-1. Alice adds a permission policy to the role that specifies what the role is allowed to do\.
+1. Anaya adds a permission policy to the role that specifies what the role is allowed to do\.
 The permission policy for a role with MFA protection is no different than any other role\-permission policy\.
-The following example shows the policy that Alice adds to the role; it allows an assuming user to perform any DynamoDB action on the table `Books` in account A\.
+The following example shows the policy that Anaya adds to the role; it allows an assuming user to perform any DynamoDB action on the table `Books` in account A\.
 **Note**
 The permission policy does not include an MFA condition\.
 It is important to understand that the MFA authentication is used only to determine whether a user can assume the role\.
 Once the user has assumed the role, no further MFA checks are made\.